Ann Is Grouping 38 Rocks Answer: The Shocking Solution You’ve Been Waiting For

 • Texture matches – Group by smooth vs. rough.

-If you’re feeling adventurous, mix rules: e.g., *“All large, smooth stones go in pile A; all small, rough stones go in pile B.
+If you’re feeling adventurous, mix rules: e.Even so, g. , *“All large, smooth stones go in pile A; all small, rough stones go in pile B.

 4. Test Your Rule

 Apply the rule and see if it holds.
-Plus, if a stone doesn’t fit, either adjust the rule or create a new category.
-The goal is a consistent, logical grouping It's one of those things that adds up..
+If a stone doesn’t fit, either adjust the rule or create a new category.
+The goal is a consistent, logical grouping.

 5. Reflect